MicrosoftDocs/dynamics365smb-docs/business-central/about-localization.md

 ---
 title: Local functionality and localization strategy
-description: Learn about local availability and regulatory compliance in Business Central for the countries where Microsoft provides the local functionality.
+description: Learn about local availability and regulatory compliance in Business Central for the countries/regions where Microsoft provides the local functionality.
 author: edupont04